Nikon Z9 Camera Review

 At high ISO values, the Z9 is very Z7 II-like, though it doesn't tend towards magenta at extremely high ISO values like some previous Nikon bodies do.

-I will say a couple of things I've discovered at this point about getting best possible image quality out of a Z9.
+I will say a couple of things I've discovered about getting best possible image quality out of a Z9.
 Don't underexpose if you can avoid it.
-It's not that you can't pull up dark detail, it's that Adobe converters aren't particularly optimized for the Z9 yet.
+It's not that you can't pull up dark detail, it's that Adobe converters aren't particularly optimized for the Z9 yet (even though Adobe now says they are).
 I've found, for instance, that I usually have to move the white point upwards for a Z9 NEF.
 However, if you do that, you'll ultimately have a bit more trouble getting the dark shadows positioned where you want them.
 It shouldn't be that way, but something about the way Adobe is approaching the Z9 conversions seems incorrect to me.
 I can make them work the way I want them to, but only by not underexposing and by using a bunch of small preset changes in the conversion.

 Which brings us to the last image quality subject to deal with: quality choices other than Lossless compressed NEF.
-Let's deal with JPEG first: I have to say that Nikon sure manages to make good looking JPEGs, even if you crank up the compression (but be careful of using extremes in the Picture Controls).
+Let's deal with JPEG first: I have to say that Nikon sure manages to make good looking JPEGs, even if you crank up the compression (but be careful of using extremes in the Picture Control parameters).
 In my testing, an optimal quality JPEG Fine was about 22MBs in size, while a size priority JPEG Basic was 3.9MBs, but I'd be darned if I could find much to distinguish between them at actual pixel view.
-Yes, the latter will tend to block up or mosquito at times, but at 45MP I'm doubtful that you'll notice that until you go above 300 dpi in a print.
+Yes, the latter will tend to block up or product mosquito artifacts at times, but at 45MP I'm doubtful that you'll notice that until you make a print that isn’t getting 300 dpi.

 As usual, there's nothing at all to complain about in Nikon's JPEG in-camera rendering.
 It's excellent, and has been since the early days of DSLRs.

 The elephant in the room is High Efficiency NEF, which comes in two forms.
 This is really PicoRAW, a third party proprietary format created by intoPIX.
-EXPEED7 actually has the hardware coding in it to do this form of compression, and wicked fast.
+EXPEED7 actually has the hardware coding in it to do this form of compression, and is wicked fast in doing so.
 To the point where that 80 frame buffer on some cards suddenly becomes a 1000+ frame one.

 Final Words